automl/SMAC3/main/_sources/advanced_usage/1_components.rst.txt

 :ref:`Acquisition Maximizer<smac.acquisition.maximizer>`
 -------------------------------------------------------

-The acquisition maximizer is a wrapper upon the acquisition function and returns the next configurations.
+The acquisition maximizer is a wrapper for the acquisition function.
+It returns the next configurations.
 SMAC supports local search, (sorted) random search, local and (sorted) random search, and differential evolution.
 While local search checks neighbours of the best configurations, random search makes sure to explore the configuration space.
 When using sorted random search, random configurations are sorted by the value of the acquisition function.